st3v3nmw/lsfr.io/content/kv-store/crash-recovery.md

 Without sync, the OS may buffer writes in memory and you'll lose data on crash.

+> [!WARNING]
+> Syncing on every operation is slow since you're forcing a disk write and blocking the response.
+This is the correct trade-off for durability, but it limits throughput.
+Production databases use techniques like batching to amortize the fsync cost across multiple operations.

 ## Recovery Procedure

 When your server starts: